 - Scott Powell, Senior Vice President, Business Development and Market Analytics, Greater Sacramento Economic Council

 2:05pm – 4:00pm, Meet in Sheraton Hotel Lobby at 2:00pm; Return to Sheraton Hotel Lobby at 4:00pm

 (Advanced Registration is Required)

-This session will require up to two and a half miles of walking in midtown Sacramento; please wear appropriate footwear and bring water if needed
+This session will require up to two and a half miles of walking in midtown/downtown Sacramento; please wear appropriate footwear and bring water if needed

 Join us on a walking tour of the vibrant R Street Corridor.
 With brick buildings, landmarks, and street elements that reflect the former rail-based business activity that existed for over century, R Street’s historic structures are now home to some of the best dining, cocktails, entertainment, art and design that Sacramento has to offer.
 Attendees will see where R Street began and learn how CADA and the City of Sacramento have made this district a celebration of Sacramento’s past while looking to the future.